 Since if you landed on this page, chances are you’ll be spending time in Athens!
 Check out our Athens Instagram guide, the best Athens day trips, and our complete Athens hotel guide.
 We also have a guide to the best things to do in Athens in winter.

-We also have Athens safety tips so your trip can be hassle-free.
+Check the Athens safety tips for a hassle-free trip.
 We are currently working on our mega-post of things to do in Athens as well as our itineraries, so stay tuned!

 We publish new content about the Balkans almost every day!
 For more information about traveling to Greece and the Balkans, bookmark our Greece and Balkan travel pages so you can find out what’s new before your trip.